 Welcome to the Mary A. Rackham Institute (MARI) Policy and Procedure manual site.

 We have created this site to share with you the MARI policies and procedures.
 This site gives you access to the University of Michigan standards and procedures according to the U-M Standard Practice Guide (SPG).
 Please click through the tabs at the top to view our policies and procedures.

-Our primary mission is to serve the U-M and surrounding region with evaluation and intervention programs of the highest quality to assist individuals, couples and families with mental health/behavioral health concerns and with difficulties related to language, literacy, and communication.
+Our primary mission: To serve the U-M and surrounding region with evaluation and intervention programs of the highest quality to assist individuals, couples and families with mental health/behavioral health concerns and with difficulties related to language, literacy, and communication.
 A second primary mission is to provide excellent education opportunities and training programs for graduate and postgraduate students in these areas.

 Core Values: 1) Compassionate and Science-Informed Clinical Services; 2) Excellence in Clinical Training; 3) Quality of life; 4) Respect for Diverse Values and Goals